COAT OF ARMS PROVES JUDAH IS SOUTH AFRICA !

 Depict One Tribe speaking the two different languages spoken by the white South African people.
 One Nation with two official languages.ENGLISH: The International language spoken by all the twelve tribes of Israel.

-AFRIKAANS: The other official South African language which is the personal means of communication amongst the South African tribe of Judah.
+AFRIKAANS: The other official South African language which is the personal means of communication amongst the South African tribe of Judah. |

-White Woman leaning on a rock A WOMAN HOLDING AN ANCHOR AND LEANING ON A ROCK:
+A WOMAN HOLDING AN ANCHOR AND LEANING ON A ROCK:

 THE WOMAN: This woman is the symbol for the Nation of Anglo Israel and as Predicted by God she was to be a seafaring nation depicted by the anchor thus showing the arrival of the Israel tribe of Judah on the southern shores of Africa by sea in ships.
 These new arrivals were known as the Huguenots and the 1820 settlers.